speechbrain/benchmarks/benchmarks/MOABB/README.md

-# SpeechBrain-MOABB: A User-Friendly Benchmark for Neural EEG Tasks
+# SpeechBrain-MOABB: A User-Friendly Benchmark for EEG decoding tasks

 This repository provides a set of recipes for processing electroencephalographic (EEG) signals based on the popular [Mother of all BCI Benchmarks (MOABB)](https://github.com/NeuroTechX/moabb), seamlessly integrated with SpeechBrain.
 The benchmark facilitates the integration of new models and their evaluation on all supported tasks.
 It not only offers an interface for easy model integration and testing but also proposes a fair and robust method for comparing different architectures.